kadhikari/forseti/internal/vehicleoccupancies/readme.md

 ## Introduction

 We use this service to collect information about occupancy of vehicles at a stop.
-The realtime information is readed within Csv files and an external api service.
+The realtime information is read within Csv files and an external api service.

 ## Api